About the Author

 I don’t write as a man who’s arrived—I write as someone still learning.
 Still growing.
 Still trusting that a little encouragement, a bit of truth, and a touch of humor can make a difference.

 Wyatt’s Trail was born out of that.
-You’ll find Cowboy reflections here—some lighthearted, some a little more pointed—and sermons from Charles Spurgeon, reworded just enough to speak to today’s reader without losing the power they were born with.
+You’ll find Cowboy reflections here—some lighthearted, some a little more pointed—and as this site continues to grow, sermons from Charles Spurgeon, reworded just enough to speak to today’s reader without losing the power they were born with.
 And now and then, you’ll also find stories drawn from life with our four-legged friends—faithful companions who’ve walked beside us, taught us lessons in grace, and left their paw prints on our hearts.

 Some stories might make you smile.
 Some might stir something deeper.
-My hope is that, either way, they offer you something steady for the road ahead.
+My prayer is that, either way, they offer you strength, encouragement, and a hope that deepens your faith and steadies the road ahead.

 – Wyatt

-PS – When the end of the trail comes—as it surely does for all who walk this earth—my prayer is that each of us will be able to look back and say with confidence,
+PS – When the end of the trail comes—as it surely will for all who walk this earth—my prayer is that you and I will be able to look back and say with confidence,

 “But by the grace of God I am what I am, and His grace toward me was not in vain.”